 - The temperature gauge shows engine coolant temperature.
-Any reading within the normal range indicates that the engine cooling system is operating satisfactorily. - The gauge pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
+Any reading within the normal range indicates that the engine cooling system is operating satisfactorily. - The pointer will likely indicate a higher temperature when driving in hot weather, up mountain grades, or when towing a trailer.
 It should not be allowed to exceed the upper limits of the normal operating range.

 A hot engine cooling system is dangerous.
 You or others could be badly burned by steam or boiling coolant.
-You may want to call your authorized dealer for service if your vehicle overheats.
+You may want to call an authorized dealer for service if your vehicle overheats.

 Driving with a hot engine cooling system could damage your vehicle.
 If the temperature gauge reads "H" pull over and stop the vehicle.
 Idle the vehicle with the air conditioner turned off until the pointer drops back into the normal range.
-If the pointer remains on the "H", turn the engine off immediately and call your authorized dealer for service.
+If the pointer remains on the "H", turn the engine off immediately and call an authorized dealer for service.

-3. Instrument Cluster Display

-• The instrument cluster display features a driverinteractive display.
-Refer to "Instrument Cluster Display" in "Getting To Know Your Instrument Panel" for further information.
+- 3. Instrument Cluster Display - The instrument cluster display features a driver-interactive display.
+Refer to "Instrument Cluster Display" in this chapter for further information.